marhoily/Generaid/README.md

 # Utilities to aid C# code generation in VS
-Aids C# code generation when into multiple files involved, and VS *.csproj files need to be kept in sync
+Aids C# code generation when multiple files involved, and VS *.csproj files need to be kept in sync